 Given the dependence of black-footed ferrets on prairie dogs, conservation of this species facilitates black-footed ferret recovery.
 Since 2002, SDGFP has been monitoring colony acreage and distribution of black-tailed prairie dogs in the state.
 This information is collected as part of the state conservation and management plan for the black-tailed prairie dog (Cooper and Gabriel 2005).
-These data are used not only for determining changes in state management actions related to black-tailed prairie dogs, but have proven beneficial for the conservation and management of other wildlife species.
+These data are used not only for determining changes in state management actions related to black-tailed prairie dogs but have proven beneficial for the conservation and management of other wildlife species.

 In an effort to encourage private and tribal landowners to become willing participants in black-footed ferret reintroductions on their property, the USFWS established a Programmatic Black-footed Ferret Safe Harbor Agreement (SHA) in 2013.
 This agreement provides participating landowners assurances that they will not be subject to additional future regulatory restrictions or commitments.
 This SHA is applicable across the 12-state historical range of the black-footed ferret, including South Dakota.
 As part of the SHA, the Natural Resources Conservation Service (NRCS) has made technical and financial assistance available to landowners to help recover the black-footed ferret.
 The development of the SHA and the NRCS landowner incentive program is supported by a Memorandum of Understanding (MOU) among the USFWS, NRCS, USGS, U.S. Animal and Plant Inspection Service and WAFWA, of which SDGFP is a member.

-On 27 September 2017, 25 captive-raised black-footed ferrets are planned for release at the Bad River Ranch southwest of Ft.
-Pierre.
-This will be the seventh reintroduction site in South Dakota and is the first reintroduction in the state located on privately-owned land.
+The reintroduction site on Bad River Ranch in Stanley County is the first reintroduction site in the state located on privately-owned land.
 This reintroduction was made possible by landowner enrollment in the SHA.
 The Bad River Ranch is owned by Turner Enterprises, Inc.